torkar/pandemic_programming/README.md

 [![DOI](https://zenodo.org/badge/257594337.svg)](https://zenodo.org/badge/latestdoi/257594337)
 # Replication package for the manuscript *Pandemic Programming*

 The replication package also consists of a more user friendly overview of the structural equation modeling.
-The latest version can be viewed [here](http://htmlpreview.github.com/?https://github.com/torkar/pandemic_programming/blob/master/Rmd/Analysis-for-PP.html).
+The latest version can be viewed [here](https://torkar.github.io/Pandemic_Programming/).

 ## Project structure

 ```
 .
-+-- Rmd/                        # `RMarkup`
++-- Rmd/                        #
 |   +-- Analysis for PP.Rmd     # The `Rmd`, which you can knit in `RStudio`
-|   +-- Analysis-for-PP.html    # The html generated from the `Rmd once knitted
-+-- analysis/                   # Executable `R` scripts
++-- analysis/                   #
 |   +-- SEM.R                   # Main analysis script for confirmatory factor analysis and structural
 |                               # equation modeling (see also `Rmd/`)
 |   +-- BDAMLMs.R               # Analysis script with Bayesian multilevel models (reviewers might want
 |                               # to have more details; here's plenty of it)
 +-- data/                       # Data
 |   +-- export_2020-04-16.csv   # All data in `CSV` format
++-- docs/
+|   +-- index.html              # The html generated from the `Rmd` once knitted
-+-- replication/                # If you want to redo the study yourself
++-- replication/                #
 |   +-- cleaning instructions/  # Instructions for how to clean/recode questionnaire data
     |   +-- clean.docx          # Cleaning instructions
     |   +-- recode.xlsx         # Recode instructions